cdapio/coopr/docs/docs/source/guide/admin/ui.rst

 cluster, you generally want datanodes, regionservers, and nodemanagers to all be placed together, so you would put all 3 services in the same 'Must coexist' constraint.
 The 'Must coexist' constraints are not transitive.
-If there is one constraint saying service A must coexist with service B, and another constraint saying service B must coexist with service C, this does not mean that service A must coexist with service C. Loom was designed to prevent unintended links between services, especially as the number of 'Must coexist' constraints increase.
+If there is one constraint saying service A must coexist with service B, and another constraint saying service B must coexist with service C, this does not mean that service A must coexist with service C. Continuuity Loom was designed to prevent unintended links between services, especially as the number of 'Must coexist' constraints increase.
 If a 'Must coexist' rule contains a service that is not on the cluster, it is shrunk to ignore the service not on the cluster.
 For example, your template may be compatible with datanodes, nodemanagers, and regionservers.
 However, by